gerbenjacobs/millwheat/GAMEDESIGN.md

 - Hunter's lodge (meat & hide)
 - Winery (grapes -> wine) (changes vineyard to only grow grapes)
 - Siege workshop (planks, metal -> ballista, catapult)
+- Market (required to trade with other towns)

 These are probably not used within the game, but they're here for informational purposes